Joan of Portugal: Queen of Castile

+Though a bride without a significant dowry, Joan had valuable connections to offer Henry.
+Apart from being the sister of the king of Portugal, she also had influential relatives, such as her older sister Eleanor, Holy Roman Empress, and their paternal aunt Isabella, Duchess of Burgundy.

+In February 1462, six years after Joan's marriage to Henry, she gave birth to a daughter, also named Joan, called La Beltraneja because of rumours that she was in fact the daughter of Don Beltrán de la Cueva, 1st Duke of Alburquerque, who was suspected of being Joan's lover.

 Henry banished Joan from the royal court and she went to live in Coca at the castle of Henry's supporter, Bishop Fonseca.
 She soon fell in love with Bishop Fonseca's nephew; they embarked on a sexual affair, which resulted in Joan bearing her lover two illegitimate sons.
 Henry subsequently declared their marriage had never been legal and thus divorced her in 1468.

 At the death of her former husband in 1474, Joan championed her daughter's right to succeed to the throne, but she died shortly thereafter.
 This led to the outbreak of the War of the Castilian Succession (1475–1479).

 Scandals and illegitimate children

 Prior to her banishment, Joan had provoked much criticism in the Castilian court as she allegedly wore dresses that displayed too much décolletage, and her philandering with men was considered scandalous.
 She was considered haughty, unscrupulous, ambitious and ruthless, participating in intrigues and completely controlling her husband.
 Joan has been credited with many lovers, including the poet Juan Rodríguez de la Cámara.

 Joan had two illegitimate children by Pedro de Castilla y Fonseca "el mozo", nephew of Bishop Fonseca, and a great grandson of King Pedro of Castille: